Framework-R-D/phlex-design/doc/algorithms.rst

 .. code:: c++

-   PHLEX_REGISTER_ALGORITHMS()     // <== Registration opener (w/o configuration object)
+   PHLEX_REGISTER_ALGORITHMS(m)  // <== Registration opener (w/o configuration object)
    {
-     products("good_tracks")       // (1) Spec. of output data product from make_tracks
+     products("good_tracks") =   // 1.
+Specification of output data product from make_tracks
-       = transform(                // (2) Higher-order function
+       transform(                // 2.
+Higher-order function
-           "track_maker",          // (3) Name assigned to HOF
+         "track_maker",          // 3.
+Name assigned to HOF
-           make_tracks,            // (4) Algorithm/HOF operation
+         make_tracks,            // 4.
+Algorithm/HOF operation
-           concurrency::unlimited  // (5) Allowed CPU concurrency
+         concurrency::unlimited  // 5.
+Allowed CPU concurrency
        )
        .sequence(
-           "good_hits"             // (6) Spec. of input data product to make_tracks
+         "good_hits"             // 6.
+Specification of input data product to make_tracks
-           _in("spill")            // (7) Scope of input/output data products
+         _in("spill")            // 7.
+Data category to search for input data products );
-         );
    }

 The registration stanza is included in a C++ file that is compiled into a :term:`module`, a compiled library that is dynamically loadable by Phlex.

 The stanza is introduced by an *opener*—e.g. :cpp:`PHLEX_REGISTER_ALGORITHMS()`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
-A registration statement is a programming statement that closely follow the equation described in :numref:`functional_programming:Higher-order functions supported by Phlex`:
+A registration statement is a programming statement that closely follows the equation described in :numref:`functional_programming:Higher-order functions supported by Phlex`:

 .. math::

    \sequence{b}{\text{output}} = \text{HOF}(f_1,\ f_2,\ \dots)\ \sequence{a}{\text{input}}

-where the output sequence elements :math:`b_i` are data products created by applying the desired HOF to an input sequence formed from data products :math:`a_i`.
-In the above example, we have the following mappings:
+Specifically, in the registration stanza above, we have the following:

-- :math:`\sequence{b}{\text{output}} \Longrightarrow` :cpp:`products(...)`
+   :cpp:`products(...)`
-- :math:`\text{HOF}(f_1,\ f_2,\ \dots) \Longrightarrow` :cpp:`transform(...)`
-- :math:`\sequence{a}{\text{input}} \Longrightarrow` :cpp:`sequence(...)`

-Specifically, seven pieces of information are provided in the registration statement:

-1. The specification(s) of the data product(s) created by the algorithm :dune:`29 Specification of data products created by an algorithm`
+     1. This is the equivalent of the output sequence :math:`\sequence{b}{\text{output}}`, which is formed from specification(s) of the data product(s) created by the algorithm :dune:`29 Specification of data products created by an algorithm`.

+   :cpp:`transform(...)`
+     Fully specifying the mathematical expression :math:`\text{HOF}(f_1,\ f_2,\ \dots)` requires several items:

-2. The HOF to be used (generally expressed as an active verb)
+     2. The HOF to be used,
-3. The name to assign to the configured HOF
+     3. The name to assign to the configured HOF,
-4. The algorithm/HOF operator to be used
+     4. The algorithm/HOF operator(s) to be used (i.e. :math:`f_1,\ f_2,\ \dots`), and
-5. The maximum number of CPU threads the framework can use when invoking the algorithm :dune:`24.2 Specification of algorithm's maximum number of CPU threads`
+     5. The maximum number of CPU threads the framework can use when invoking the algorithm :dune:`24.2 Specification of algorithm's maximum number of CPU threads`.

+   :cpp:`sequence(...)`
+     The specification of the input sequence :math:`\sequence{a}{\text{input}}` requires:

-6. The product specification(s) from which to form the input data product sequence :dune:`28 Specification of data products required by an algorithm`
+     6. The specification(s) of data products that serve as input sequence elements :dune:`28 Specification of data products required by an algorithm`, and
-7. The data category where the input data products are found and the output data products are to be placed
+     7. The data category where the input data products are found.

 The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :numref:`algorithms:HOF operators` for specific interface).
 However, in general, the registration code will specify which data products are required/produced by the algorithm :dune:`1.1 Algorithm Communication Via Data Products` and the hardware resources required by the algorithm :dune:`4 Algorithm hardware requirements`.